 Create your own herb garden

 Tired of having to buy fresh herbs?
-Might be time to start growing your own!
+It might be time to start growing your own!
 There are some fantastic ideas out there for DIY herb gardens, including this ingenious idea for creating a vertical three-tier planter out of a wooden pallet.
 All you need is a pallet, hammer and nails to get to work.
 Use blackboard paint on your pallet so you can label and relabel your herbs according to what’s growing.
 Hot tip: Mount your vertical garden to the wall to prevent tipping.

 Cap off your couch